-UO in Portland
+UO Portland

-The University of Oregon Police Department staffs two community service officers at the UO-Portland campus.
-UOPD also contracts with private security Portland Patrol Inc. to promote campus safety through proactive patrols and facility access control.
-Our community service officers and Portland Patrol security officers can be reached at 503-412-3696.
-To request a security escort to your nearby vehicle or transit stop, call 503-412-3696 at least 30-minutes before planned departure time.
+The University of Oregon Police Department staffs two community service officers at the UO Portland campus.
+UOPD also contracts with private security Pacific Patrol Incorporated to promote campus safety through proactive patrols and facility access control.
+Our community service officers, and Portland Patrol security officers can be reached at503-412-3696.
+To request a security escort to your nearby vehicle or transit stop, call 503-412-3696 at least 30 minutes before planned departure time.

-Oregon Institute of Marine Biology (OIMB)
+Oregon Institute of Marine Biology

-The Oregon Institute of Marine Biology has an on-site contracted security service (Premier Security 541-294-2417) which provides safety escorts and maintains facilities integrity.
-The contracted service acts as a liaison with the Coos County Sheriff's Department (541-396-7800 during nonemergency during business hours or 541-396-7830 or -7833 after hours).
+The Oregon Institute of Marine Biology has on-site contracted security service (Premier Security 541-294-2417) which provides safety escorts and maintains facilities integrity.
+The contracted service acts as a liaison with the Coos County Sheriff's Department (541-396-7800 during non-emergency during business hours or 541-396-7830 or -7833 after hours).
 The security service does not have arrest authority.
 UOPD oversees campus safety and security services at OIMB.